 The context is set for the psychiatry and medical professions to consider ‘New horizons of ageing’.

-The RANZCP Faculty of Psychiatry of Old Age is delighted to announce the 2021 conference, which will be held in association with the Psychogeriatric Nurses' Association of Australia in the beautiful Blue Mountains in NSW across three days, from Thursday 4 November – Saturday 6 November 2021.
+The RANZCP Faculty of Psychiatry of Old Age is delighted to announce the 2021 conference, which will be held online on Thursday 4 November.

 The academic program will address the multidimensional process of aging, aetiological factors of disease and advances in medicine and technology in treatment and prevention.

-The conference will feature keynotes and invited speakers, social events and a program for advanced trainees.
+The conference will feature keynotes and invited speakers, virtual social events and a program for advanced trainees.

 Dr Padmini Howpage, Conference Convenor

 Our plenary speaker, The Honourable Michael Kirby will be joined by a fantastic line up of invited speakers that will present in concurrent streams.
 The content will be recorded and available to delegates on-demand until 28 February 2022.

 Two optional post-conference workshops will run from 10am – 12pm AEDT on Friday 5 November 2021.

 - a workshop on neuroimaging presented by Dr Lynette Masters